WAT CHAI WATTHANARAM

 Wat Chai Watthanaram reflects the Buddhist worldview, as described in the Traiphum cosmography.

 The universe consists of an infinite number of solar systems (Chakrawan), each depending on a central mountain named Phra Men, or Meru.
 Around this central mountain are eight circular belts of oceans, divided from each other by seven annular mountains (Satta Boriphan).
 Outside of all is an eighth ring of mountains called the Crystal Walls of the World.
 On the ocean between the seventh mountain chain and the walls of the world, which is called the Great Ocean, are four groups of islands, each consisting of a principal island and 500 satellites.
-The group to the south, called Jambudvipa (Siamese, Chomphu Thawip), is inhabited by man the groups to the north, the east, and the west are inhabited by beings akin to man, but differing in appearance.
+The group to the south, called Jambudvipa (Siamese, Chomphu Thawip), is inhabited by man the groups to the north, east, and west are inhabited by beings akin to man but differing in appearance.
 [23]

 Wat Chai Watthanaram on old maps